tshaax/Refactathon/Readme.md

 ## Instructions
 1. clone the master branch.
+2. Choose which implementation you want to refactor(you don't need to refactor both languages).
 2. refactor
 3. You can email your solution or add it to a source control repository and send the link.
 4. Let me know when you're done @ hendrikj@osiristrading.com